BinaryCodee/ToolsFast/README.md

 ### Custom events

-All events are in `it.BinaryCodee.toolsfast.api.events`:
+All events are in `it.bypasser.toolsfast.api.events`:

 ```java
 @EventHandler